kr41/h10n/docs/narrative/2_filters.rst

 catalog ``message`` into Russian locale.
 So, translator used English (default) locale as fallback one to translate wrong Russian messages.
-It also logged debug information, but it failed with message "No handlers could be found for logger "h10n.translator" (this message will fired to ``stderr`` if you run this program), because we didn't configure logger.
+It also logged debug information, but it failed with message "No handlers could be found for logger "h10n.translator" (this message will be fired to ``stderr`` if you run this program), because we didn't configure logger.
 We will do it later, on learning h10n :ref:`debugging`.

 Most interesting thing is ``message:removed`` translation message, which is defined using full form of definition.
 The best way to show difference between